conjurer-rich/user-needs-mapping/_articles/2025-01-03-jtbd02-identify-user-needs-with-jtbd.md

 tags: [Jobs to Be Done, User Needs, team alignment, customer insights, organizational design]
 ---

-# Identifying User Needs Through the Lens of Jobs to Be Done

 Understanding your users’ needs is the cornerstone of delivering value.
 But what drives these needs?
 The **Jobs to Be Done (JTBD)** framework provides a powerful way to uncover the deeper motivations behind user actions.
 By identifying the "jobs" users are trying to accomplish, you can frame their needs in a way that guides strategic decisions and aligns your teams effectively.

 In this article, we’ll explore how to identify user needs through the JTBD lens, turning abstract motivations into actionable insights.